powerd6/insider/src/pages/glossary/content.md

 ---
 Content is the name to the data that is contained by a module.

-Items, places, spells, species, etc are all content.
+Rules, items, places, spells, species and anything else that a reader could see are all content.